 By helping others, children learn that they can make a difference in the world and that everyone has something to offer.
 Children should be encouraged to give back to their communities as much as possible.

 The children should be taught that they are responsible for everything that happens to them, including the consequences of their actions. – They must accept responsibility for their own actions and learn from the mistakes that they make to avoid repeating them again. – It is necessary to give them the opportunity to understand that they are not responsible for mistakes made by others.
 When they do wrong, they should be punished, but no one should blame them for what others do.

 Bullying is a major problem in schools these days, and it is important to teach your child not to tease or bully other children, or even adults.
 No one wants their child to be a bully, but many parents don’t know how to properly ensure that their child does not turn into one.

 To teach your child not to be a bully, you need to start with the basics.
 Explain what bullying is and why it’s wrong.
 Show your child how to treat others with respect and kindness.
 Teach them how to stand up for themselves and others who may be bullied.
 Let them know that they must walk away from fights and disagreements and never use violence or threats to get what they want.

 If your child is a victim of bullying, remember that it’s not their fault.
 Tell them that they should stand up for themselves and not allow anyone to make them feel bad about themselves.

-Teaching these good manners for kids to your child is a must.
-It will help them get along with others, and make them more likeable.
+Teaching these good manners to your child is necessary.
+It will help them have a good relationship with others and make them more likeable.
 Plus, it’s the polite thing to do!
-So be sure to model good manners for your kids and start early – it will benefit them for the rest of their lives.
+So be sure to model good manners on your kids and start early – it will benefit them for the rest of their lives.